albar965/littlenavmap-manual/src/en/INFO.rst

 .. note::

-    The links shown as plain text with an additional remark like ``File not found`` if the file or folder is missing.
+    The links shown as plain text with an additional remark like ``File not found`` if the file or directory is missing.
     This can happen if you copy databases between computers.
 This is only a remark has no further consequences.

 Tabs in Information Dock Window